sirexeclp/energy-aware-computing/report/report.md

 Figure \ref{fig:ecg-mean-energy} shows the lowest energy consumption, as seen in previous plots, for the 150W power limit.
 The parabola fits the data almost perfectly ($R^2$ rounded to 3 decimal places).
-$100\%$ of the variance can be explained with this simple model.
+$100\%$ of the variance can be explained with this model.

 ![MNIST-BIG Mean Total Energy vs. Power Limit\label{fig:mnist-big-mean-energy}](fig3/mnist-big-mean-total-energy.pdf)

-Figure \ref{fig:mnist-big-mean-energy} shows similar results to \ref{fig:ecg-mean-energy} for the "big" mnist experiment, but the model does not fit the data as well.
+Figure \ref{fig:mnist-big-mean-energy} shows similar results to \ref{fig:ecg-mean-energy} for the "big" mnist experiment, but the model does not fit the data as good.

 ![MNIST-SMALL Mean Total Energy vs. Power Limit\label{fig:mnist-small-mean-energy}](fig3/mnist-small-mean-total-energy.pdf)